MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

 ## Add provider definition logic definition to IOMLabProviders solution (RequestBin)

-To add a provider definition logic definition to the IOMLabProviders solution (RequestBin), follow these steps.
+To add a provider definition logic definition to the RequestBin IOMLabProviders solution, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition Logic Definition**.